 In each 40 minute treatment session you will perform different types of “lifts” with varying loads, impact training, balance work and other specific exercises that are prescribed for you.

 How does the Onero Bone Density Programme help with Bone Health?

 Bone growth is slow.
 It takes at least 6 months for new bone to be laid down and the imaging results lag even further behind.
 Research results have shown that Onero TM helps both men and women with low to very low bone mineral density.
 The results have shown significant increases in bone mineral density, muscle strength, and balance as well as a decreased number of falls after a period of 8 months of training.

-Through this programme, our physiotherapists provide one-on-one sessions to build better bone health.
+Onero™ at Bone Health Asia located at Sports And Spinal Physiotherapy Centres provides one-on-one sessions, delivered by our clinically trained physiotherapists, driving you to better bone health.
 Our clinic is the first one in Asia that is licensed to safely deliver the Onero™ programme.

 - Watson SL, Weeks BK, Weis L, Horan SA, and Beck BR (2015) Heavy resistance training is safe and improves bone, function and stature in postmenopausal woman with low to very low bone mass: Novel early findings from the LIFTMOR trial.
 Osteoporosis International, 2015, DOI 10.1007/s00198-015-3263-2.

 - Beck BR, Weeks BK, Weis LJ, Harding A, Horan S, Watson SL: Restoring Standing Height: Yet Another Benefit of Exercise for the Osteoporosis.
 ASBMR 2015 Annual Meeting, Seattle, Washington, USA, Oct 9-12, 2015.